COVID Safety Measures & FAQs

 Are you enforcing that visitors wear masks?

-In accordance with CDC recommendations and Dallas County regulations, we require all Museum staff and visitors to wear masks or face coverings while visiting the Museum.
+In accordance with CDC recommendations, we require all Museum staff and visitors to wear masks or face coverings while visiting the Museum.
 We ask for your cooperation so we can help ensure the health and safety of everyone that enters our building.
 If you do not have your own mask or face covering, we are happy to provide one for you.
 Visitors who refuse to wear a mask will be denied entry to the Museum.

 How will you enforce social distancing in the galleries and interior spaces?

 The Museum has instituted a number of protocols to ensure visitors and staff can follow social distancing guidelines, including timed ticketing, capping the number of visitors on-site at any one time and within each gallery space, and installing signage and visual reminders throughout the Museum.
-We strongly encourage all visitors to abide by the CDC recommendations and Dallas County regulations for the safety and well-being of all.
+We strongly encourage all visitors to abide by the CDC recommendations for the safety and well-being of all.

 While general admission to the DMA will remain free, to maintain a limited capacity and facilitate social distancing, a timed general admission ticket must be obtained online in advance of your visit.
-Once you have secured your general admission ticket, you will have the opportunity to add a matching timed ticket to the special exhibition For a Dreamer of Houses at an additional cost.
+Once you have secured your general admission ticket, you will have the opportunity to add a ticket for the same day to any special exhibitions at an additional cost.

 How often will timed general admission and special exhibition tickets be released?